boostorg/beast/.github/ISSUE_TEMPLATE.md

 PLEASE DON'T FORGET TO "STAR" THIS REPOSITORY :)

+If you rather keep your project secret, feel free to email the author at `<vinnie.falco@gmail.com>`; any private correspondence is treated as confidential.

 When reporting a bug please include the following:

 ### Version of Beast

-You can find the version number in <beast/version.hpp>
-or using the command "git log -1".
+You can find the version number in the file `<boost/beast/version.hpp>`, or by using the command "git log -1" in the local Beast repository directory.

 ### Steps necessary to reproduce the problem